-In the event of a temporary departure from the work schedule, an additional compensation in the amount of NOK 550,- per day, limited upward to NOK 3850,-, is payable for each day the employee works on a day that should have been a leisure day in the period from normal work cycle has been re-established.
-In the event of permanent transition to a new work cycle a similar compensation will be given for a day that was to have been a leisure day in the last cycle period under the previous work cycle.
-However, the previous sentence does not apply in connection with the crew's first time mobilising at new place of departure for outward journey, or with change of field or operator for the unit.
+In the event of a departure from the work schedule, an additional compensation in the amount of NOK 550,- per day, limited upward to NOK 3850,-, is payable for each day the employee works on a day that should have been a leisure day in the period from normal work cycle has been re-established.
+The same will apply in the event of a permanent transition to a new work cycle if the last leisure period under the previous work cycle is extended (the work schedule is "moved forwards" of the employee).
+However this paragraph does not apply in connection with the crew's first time mobilising at a new place of departure, or with change of field or operator for the unit.